May. 6, 2016

 If the player can manage to keep dirt and grime off the soles by wearing only one pair of shoes like this, it has the advantage of being able to be worn into and out of the building.

-Many types of footwear, however, are unsuitable for pedalling; these include sandals, tennis shoes, sneakers and other rubber soled shoes, flip-flops, clogs, and any other shoe that fails to hug the heel, platform shoes, any other "chunky shoes," boots, or any other heavy or inflexible shoes that would slow or decrease the agility of the feet [See blog, A Third Hand], and men's "wing tip" dress shoes which have soles that project.
+Many types of footwear, however, are unsuitable for pedaling; these include sandals, tennis shoes, sneakers and other rubber soled shoes, flip-flops, clogs, and any other shoe that fails to hug the heel, platform shoes, any other "chunky shoes," boots, or any other heavy or inflexible shoes that would slow or decrease the agility of the feet [See blog, A Third Hand], and men's "wing tip" dress shoes which have soles that project.

 Many of these types of shoes are too wide and have tread on their soles; the purpose of the tread is to give traction and prevent slipping, exactly the opposite of what the organist needs.